Attribution Systems

 Implement Conversions API

-Recovers 60–75%CAPI sends confirmed events directly from your server to the ad platform, bypassing browser blocking, ad blockers, and ITP cookie limits entirely.
-This is the single highest-leverage fix for the majority of pixel-only accounts.
+CAPI sends confirmed events directly from your server to the ad platform, bypassing browser blocking, ad blockers, and ITP cookie limits entirely.
+Most teams build this in Make.com with a Stripe or Shopify webhook.

 Maximize Event Match Quality